Florida Wild Hog Hunt

 Many things may determine a trophy.
 It may be a highly intelligent sow that has outsmarted you hunt after hunt, and when you finally bag her, it’s a trophy (a personal accomplishment or goal).

-Even a first kill could be considered a trophy to a new hunter, regardless or the sex, size, or if it has tusks.
+Even a first kill could be considered a trophy to a new hunter, regardless of the sex, size, or if it has tusks.

-Some hunters may only hunt once or twice a year and believe any kill is a personal accomplishment worthy of being proud of.
+Some hunters may only hunt once or twice a year and believe any kill is a personal accomplishment.